mlubinsky/mlubinsky.github.com/ml_2/README.md

 In this way, Regression is simply trying to predict a continuous target variable given a set of inputs
 ```

-Generalised Linear Models - GLM
+### Generalised Linear Models - GLM
 https://towardsdatascience.com/what-is-so-general-about-generalized-linear-model-15dde9be2640

-GLM’s are a generalisation of Linear Regression where the response variable takes a non-normal distribution such as a Poisson or Binomial distribution.
+GLM’s are a generalization of Linear Regression where the response variable takes a non-normal distribution such as a Poisson or Binomial distribution.
 GLM’s contain three core things:
 - Part of the Exponential Family of Distributions
 - Linear Predictors
 - Link Function